valeman/Awesome_Math_Books/README.md

 • emphasis on **logical reasoning**
 • strong problem-solving culture

-Books like **Kiselev’s Arithmetic** played a central role in this tradition.
+Books like **Kiselev's Arithmetic** played a central role in this tradition.

 ---

 # Support This Project

-If you find this repository useful, you can support the project by checking out my translations of classical mathematics texts russianmathbooks.com
+If you find this repository useful, you can support the project by checking out my translations of classical Russian mathematics textbooks at [russianmathbooks.com](https://russianmathbooks.com/) — Northern Star Academic Press.

 More about my work: